opensearch-project/project-website/_posts/2021-06-03-opensearch-release-candidate-announcement.markdown

 **What’s next?**

-We will be working with the community to test for bugs or feature gaps and working towards a GA release.
+We will be working with the community to test for bugs and identify feature gaps while working towards a GA release.
 Our plan is to release of final version 1.0.0 is scheduled for July 12, 2021.
 Stay tuned to the [forums](https://discuss.opendistrocommunity.dev/), GitHub ([OpenSearch Project](https://github.com/opensearch-project)), the community [meeting](https://www.meetup.com/Open-Distro-for-Elasticsearch-Meetup-Group), and our [blog](https://opensearch.org/blog/) for the latest updates and announcements.

 In the meantime join us (if you haven't already)!
 Feel free to take a look around at what we’ve been up to, check out the public roadmap, and then head over to look at the open issues.
 Or you could jump right in and start opening issues or contributing.
 For more details see [here](https://github.com/opensearch-project/OpenSearch/blob/main/CONTRIBUTING.md).